mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 ---
 ## Introduction

 The aim of this post is to succinctly describe an effective and robust architecture for self hosting your NodeJS web applications.
-I’m going to stay relatively high level, describing the technologies, and components, so by the end of it you will have a good idea of what such a system looks like.
+I’m going to stay relatively high level, describing the technologies, and components, by the end of it you will have a good idea of what such a system looks like.
 There is a focus on standard well tested pieces rather than the latest shiny cloud / containerisation offerings.
 It is well suited for running small to medium size applications.

 {:refdef: style="text-align:center;margin-top:50px;"}
 ![Node.js web development technologies]({{site.baseurl}}/assets/images/nodejs-web-development-technologies.png)